 Buy a shoulder plane

 Shoulder planes are used for trimming & improving cut joinery (e.g. shoulders, tenons, grooves, rabbets) and moldings.
 Because the shoulder plane iron runs the entire width of the plane body, it can also be used as a normal rabbet plane.
 Shoulder planes have a low angle iron that helps trim end grain.
-In my DVD “Choosing, Refurbishing, & Using Joinery Handplanes with Bill Anderson” Bill warns against not purchase vintage shoulder planes as their machined bodies may be “out of true”, and difficult to refurbish.
+In my DVD “Choosing, Refurbishing, & Using Joinery Handplanes with Bill Anderson” Bill cautions woodworkers to be careful when purchasing a vintage shoulder plane as their machined bodies may be “out of true”, and difficult to refurbish.
 Years ago I purchased a Lie-Nielsen medium shoulder plane and enjoyed it…for awhile.

 However the medium shoulder plane wasn’t versatile enough for cutting and trimming larger rabbets & tenon shoulders, so I sold it and purchased the Lie-Nielsen No. 73 Large Shoulder Plane, which has given given me better surface coverage on tenons and wider cuts when making moldings.

-I also have the Lie-Nielsen Rabbet Block Plane which also works for trimming tenons and cutting rabbet joints.
+I also have the Lie-Nielsen Rabbet Block Plane which also works well for trimming tenons and cutting rabbet joints.
 And a small shoulder plane also works really well for trimming joints, especially mouldings: